 Traditionally, NGO messaging promoting the right to asylum focuses on showing the harm suffered by asylum seekers (such as violent pushbacks or harsh detention conditions) and tends to argue that the audience should support the right to asylum because it is legally protected under European or International Law.
-These arguments proved ineffective and counter-productive when tested in the focus group.
+These arguments proved ineffective and counter-productive when tested in the Croatian focus group.

-What proved effective were two basic moral arguments, which have also been shown to be effective in other countries in this topic: the 'people move' narrative and the 'golden rule' narrative developed and tested by Anat Shenker Osorio.
-These narratives should be accompanied by messaging to stimulate empathy between your audience and asylum seekers (so that the audience recognises them as 'people like me' who deserve humane treatment) and messaging to dissolve a negative frame of people who migrate as unable or unwilling to integrate and adopt Croatian values.
+What proved effective in the Swedish and Croatian focus groups were two basic moral arguments, which have also been shown to be effective in other countries in this topic: the 'people move' narrative and the 'golden rule' narrative.
+The 'golden rule' was also tested as a written message in Italian focus groups, but adapted for the topic of access to citizenship.
+The 'golden rule' and 'people move' narratives were developed and tested by Anat Shenker Osorio and have been used with success in several countries.
+These narratives should be accompanied by messaging to stimulate empathy between your audience and asylum seekers (so that the audience recognises them as 'people like me' who deserve humane treatment) and messaging to dissolve a negative frame of people who migrate as unable or unwilling to integrate and adopt the cultural values of the receiving country.

-13 For guidance see: [Public Interest Research Centre, 'How to test your communications', 2018](#).
+16 For guidance see: [Public Interest Research Centre, 'Howon to test your communications', 2018.](#)

-Below is an example of the 'people move' narrative executed as a social media post:
+Below is an example of the 'golden rule' narrative executed as a social media post and tested in Sweden: